tiagomelojuca/otclient-wiki/Module-Tutorial.md

 ### Reloading your module
 You can reload your modules in the client using the Module Manager module ![Module Manager](http://3.imgland.net/qJ2lIKk.png) select your module and click **reload**.
 Be aware that your init() and terminate() functions will be called on reloading so if you are not initializing and destroying particular things correctly then you may get errors on reloading.

+**Important Note:** There are some rare changes that might not be reloaded correctly with the module manager, things such as .otui @ changes (e.g. @onClick: edits).
+There may be some other changes that do not reload correctly, but for the most part it works fine.
+If you find yourself having weird errors attempted to do a full restart of the client to ensure its not a reloading issue.

 ### Helpful test commands
 There are a selection of helpful commands that can be useful for testing found in `/modules/client_terminal/commands.lua` script file.
 Here is a list of the current commands that you can enter into the client terminal:
 ```